Spotted Knapweed

 ID Characteristics

-General: Spotted Knapweed is a biennial or short-lived perennial.
+General: Spotted knapweed is a biennial or short-lived perennial.
 It starts out as a rosette and can remain that way for several years before bolting and dying in a subsequent season.

 Similar Species